 A hybrid cascode (hycas) buffer with variable base bias on Q2 forms the amplitude control for both the high impedance and low impedance outputs.
 The 510 ohm gate resistance on Q4 terminates the hycas amplifier and sets up a known output impedance to drive the 50 ohm feedback amp.
 I measured a greater than 22 dB return loss on the output of the 19:6 turn transformer from 4 to 14 MHz — indicating it drives the feedback amp reasonably well.

 Above — The 50 ohm impedance feedback amp.
-Running 25.1 mA current allowed a clean sine wave output up to 2.12 volts-peak to peak into a 50 Ω terminated oscilloscope, plus a return loss of over 30 dB across the SG tuning range.
-3 sample return loss measurements are shown including an out of range 14 MHz assessment.
+Running 25.1 mA current allowed a clean sine wave output up to 2.12 volts-peak to peak into a 50 Ω terminated oscilloscope, plus an output return loss of over 30 dB across the SG tuning range.
+3 tabled output return loss measurements are shown; including an out-of-range 14 MHz measurement.

 Above — A "lid off" front panel photograph.
 Click or click for other photos.
 I'm now using miniature pots with a shaft diameter of 3.18mm.
 The potentiometer shaft lacks a knob and I'll purchase some on my next parts order.

 Above — The completed signal generator.